 “The role demanded a certain amount of subtlety, and I wasn’t sure I could do it.
 The smallest movements on the screen have such an incredible impact simply because the screen is so large.
 It's not like that on TV, and I didn't have any reason to restrain myself in The Marine.
 So I walked into Renny's office on day one and told him to keep a close eye on me, to tell me when I sucked.
 He didn’t pull any punches, and his honesty made me a better actor.
 But remember, this is only my second film.
 I still don't feel comfortable in front of the camera, to the point where I'll solicit anyone's advice if I think it will help.
 My goal is to make the best film possible."

-On the seedy and, in some cases, drug-ridden underbelly of professional wrestling, as depicted in Darren Aronofsky's The Wrestler:
+On the seedy and, in some cases, drug-ridden underbelly of professional wrestling, as depicted in Darren Aronofsky's

 "I loved the film, and I thought Mickey Rourke's performance was great.
 It really captures the essence of American sports entertainment, but there was a lot of stuff left out, particularly when it comes to wrestling's grandest stage, the W.W.E.
 We do business there a different way."